deeplearninc/relaax/README.md

 ## [Quick start](#contents)

 It's recommended to use isolated Python environment to run RELAAX.
 Virtualenv or Anaconda are examples.
+If you are not going to use isolated environment use `sudo` on `pip install` commands.

 * Clone RELAAX repo.
 ```